 | Pre–Oct 2023 | Friday | Until 13 Oct 2023 | Original schedule |

-| Oct 2023 – Dec 2024 | Monday | 16 Oct 2023 | To avoid overlap with Bank Nifty expiry |
+| Oct 2023 – Dec 2024 | Monday | 16 Oct 2023 | Changed to avoid overlap with Bank Nifty expiry |

 | Jan 2025 – Aug 2025 | Tuesday | 1 Jan 2025 | BSE derivative alignment update |

-| Sep 2025 onward | Thursday | 1 Sep 2025 | Harmonized with SEBI’s market framework |
+| Sep 2025 – Feb 2026 (Current) | Thursday | 1 Sep 2025 | Harmonized with SEBI’s revised market framework |

 Outlook for 2025–2026